 If you’re not a fan of these sorts of foods, you can also take probiotic supplements to help you figure out how to restore pH balance in vag.
 These come as pills, chewable gummies, and even smoothies.
 They help naturally increase your probiotic levels, improving your vaginal pH.
 A word of caution about probiotics, though: They work best when eaten.

-There’s a lot of misinformation on the internet that may encourage women to put yogurt or other probiotic foods in their vaginas.
+There’s a lot of misinformation on the internet that may encourage women to put yogurt or other probiotic foods in their vaginas your bitcoin vanity address.
 This is a bad idea because even plain yogurt contains natural dairy sugars that can cause infections.
 If you want to put probiotics inside your vagina, only use a product formulated specifically for the vagina.

 Talk to Your Doctor About Antibiotic Usage